 I love Christmas shopping.
-I think it's super fun to think about what my girls want and will enjoy and then set out to find it at the best price.
+I think it's super fun to think about what my girls want and will enjoy and then set out to find the best gifts at the best price.
 I do virtually all of my shopping online, so there's the added thrill of the delivery man coming and leaving me presents for weeks before Christmas.
 It's a little tricky in that Allie still believes in Santa and is totally confused by all the packages that I won't let her open, but we roll with that.

 Allie is 8, and will be 9 the week of Christmas, so she is really on the top end of this gift guide.
 I started it three years ago, when she was 5 turning 6, and I have added on to it as the years have gone by.
-I think that girls a little younger would like a lot of the things on the list as well as girls a little older.
-Honestly, I did copy a few things straight over from my gift guide for tween girls, too, because there are some things that I know both of my girls would love to have.
+I think that girls a little younger would like a lot of the unique gifts on the list as well as girls a little older.
+Honestly, I did copy a few things straight over from my gift guide for tween and teen girls, too, because there are some things that I know both of my girls would love to have.

 I made this list primarily from Allie's lengthy Christmas list, but she also helped me to explore some websites and come up with a few things that she might want but didn't ask for.
 So everything here has been specifically added by my own little girlie.